digiapulssi/zabbix-agent/README.md

 # Versioning Practices

+Environment variables controlling the versions are defined in Dockerfile.* files.

 PULSSI_RELEASE_VERSION environment variable defines Digia Pulssi subversion number in case we want to release multiple versions of a single Zabbix Agent version&release.

-- When releasing a newer Zabbix Agent base version: Update ZABBIX_VERSION and set PULSSI_RELEASE_VERSION to 0
+To release a package based on a newer Zabbix Agent version:

+- Update ZABBIX_VERSION
+- Set PULSSI_RELEASE_VERSION to 0
+- Update URL_ZABIX_SRPM

-- When releasing a newer Digia Pulssi specific Zabbix Agent version using the same Zabbix Agent version than before: Increase PULSSI_RELEASE_VERSION by 1
+To release a newer Digia Pulssi specific Zabbix Agent version using the same Zabbix Agent version than before:

-Version numbers are defined in Dockerfile.* files.
+- Increase PULSSI_RELEASE_VERSION by 1